- Find Your Major

 We also survey all Oklahoma public school employers of our recent graduates to gather feedback.
-This survey data is provided through the Data Governance Council annually.
-Either the supervising principal or the recent graduate’s mentor may complete this survey.
+This survey data is provided through the Oklahoma Data Governance Council annually.
+Either the supervising principal or the recent graduate’s mentor completes this survey.

 5. Does OSU gather feedback from program completers (CAEP Standard 4.4 and Advanced Standard 4.2)?

 Yes, as noted above, program completers typically participate in the annual advisory group meeting.
 We also analyze results of the First Year Teacher Survey provided by the Data Governance Council to inform programs’ and the EPP’s continuous improvement.

 6. Does Oklahoma State University track graduation rates?